 This guide will walk through what the voluntary benefits market looks like today, its key problems, and how the BeneRe model can help your company address them.

 Employer-sponsored health insurance programs on their own are no longer enough for employees, who are dealing with very high deductibles and out-of-pocket maximums.
-The average annual deductible increased 53% over a five-year span, and 42% of covered workers in small firms and 20% in large firms are in a health plan that has at least a $2,000 deductible for single coverage.
+The average deductible amount has increased 10% over the last five years and 53% over the last ten years.
+For covered workers in small firms the average deductibles were $2,434 and $1,478 for large firms.
 These issues spread across industries and to employees within all income brackets.

-Around 40% of Americans get unexpected medical bills, yet roughly 46% do not have enough money to cover a $400 emergency expense, and 70% can’t cover $1,000.
-And, our research shows that the majority of Americans are somewhat or very worried about being able to cover unexpected medical bills.
+Around 40% of Americans get unexpected medical bills, yet roughly 37% do not have enough money to cover a $400 emergency expense, and 57% can’t cover $1,000.
+And, our research shows that the majority of Americans are somewhat or very worried about being able to pay unexpected medical bills.

-Voluntary benefits have thus emerged as one solution.
-Accident, critical illness, and hospital indemnity supplemental coverage allows workers to get extra support when something serious happens.
-This coverage gives them a financial safety net to counteract those high deductibles and out-of-pocket maximums from their regular health insurance.
+Voluntary benefits have emerged as one solution.
+Accident, Critical Illness, and Hospital Indemnity coverage allow workers to get extra support when something serious happens.
+This coverage gives them a financial safety net to counteract those deductibles and out-of-pocket maximums from their regular health insurance.

 However, there are a few issues weighing down the voluntary benefits market today.
 These include: